xythobuz/lars/README.md

 It uses the [Pi Pico SDK](https://github.com/raspberrypi/pico-sdk), licensed as BSD 3-clause, and therefore also [TinyUSB](https://github.com/hathach/tinyusb), licensed under the MIT license.

 The code in `src/encoder.c` is derived from [mathertel/RotaryEncoder](https://github.com/mathertel/RotaryEncoder) and therefore licensed as BSD 3-clause.

+The docs are built using [mdbook](https://github.com/rust-lang/mdBook), licensed as `MPL-2.0`.

+The PCB SVG files in the documentation are displayed using [svg-pan-zoom](https://github.com/bumbu/svg-pan-zoom), licensed as `BSD-2-Clause`.

+The 3D PCB files in the documentation are displayed using [three.js](hhttps://github.com/mrdoob/three.js), licensed as `MIT`.

+Some code in `docs/src/js/3d.js` is derived from [a blog post of Michal Jirků](https://wejn.org/2020/12/cracking-the-threejs-object-fitting-nut/).

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by